 - It can help you improve your self-esteem and relationships

-- You can find better ways to deal with the challenges and problems that arise in your life now and in the future
+- You can find better ways to deal with the challenges and problems that arise in your life

 - Eating a more nutritious diet: In particular, it can be helpful to focus on nutrients such as B vitamins, magnesium, and omega-3 fatty acids.